 - They control the largest worldwide distribution network: the $900 billion New Silk Road (Belt and Road Action Plan).

-Shortly after Uber had entered the Chinese market, Didi – its local competitor in the ride-sharing industry – started to subsidize rides, allowing neither companies to make any money.
+Shortly after Uber had entered the Chinese market, Didi – its local competitor in the ride-sharing industry – started to subsidize rides, allowing neither company to make any money.
 After two years and losing more than $10 billion while being frustrated over new government regulation, Uber sold its operation to Didi and left the Chinese market.

 Products to Services

 With the rise of the network economy and sharing economy, businesses have started to shift from AS-A-PRODUCT to AS-A-SERVICE business models.
 This will have a deep impact on how companies create and deliver value.
 For instance: Luxury cars are typically designed to break down prematurely to allow a dealer network to make a living off of recurring service intervals.
-However, when this car becomes part of a car-sharing service is has to be available 24/7, motivating the service provider to demand a better product with much fewer service intervals.
+However, when this car becomes part of a car-sharing service it has to be available 24/7, motivating the service provider to demand a better product with much fewer service intervals.

 This will lead to a paradigm shift: from optimizing cost (low price/high volume) to optimizing utilization (high price/low volume).

-These challenges combined: fierce global competition, the lean movement, experience design, China’s cost leadership, social impact, and the shift towards AS-A-SERVICE business models indicate the vital importance of building strong customer bonds.
+These challenges combined: with fierce global competition, the lean movement, experience design, China’s cost leadership, social impact, and the shift towards AS-A-SERVICE business models indicate the vital importance of building strong customer bonds.

 |CUSTOMER CREATION/RETENTION||CUSTOMER EXCELLENCE|